-Breakfast in bed is like being presented with a beautifully wrapped gift first thing in the morning.
+Breakfast is like being presented with a beautifully wrapped gift first thing in the morning.
 Breakfast being the first meal taken after rising from a night’s sleep and breaking the previous night’s fast before undertaking the day’s work –special attention is paid to making it a great start to your day.

 Guests with special diets are welcome and we will prepare a delicious meal that fits your needs.
 Please note any allergies or restrictions when making your reservation.
 We will be sure to ask again at check-in.